irookanji/nordea.com-en/README.md

 ## Framework Structure
 * Programming language – Java 11
-* Page Object – Separate class for every web-page, that hold all functionality and members of that web-page using PageFactory pattern
+* Page Object – Separate class for every web-page, that hold all functionality and members of that web-page
 * Test base class: Deals with all the common functions used by all the pages, responsible for test launch, for reports, pre-cond post-cond, web-driver init, loading configs etc
-* Packages: I have separate packages for Pages, Test steps and any other framework layer
+* Packages: I have separate packages for Pages, Tests and any other framework layer
-* Utility Functions: The code which is repetitive in nature such as waits, scroll actions, property loader, logging etc
 * Helpers: This code (AttachmentsHelper) helps to catch attachments for a more detailed reports(logs, images, page source, video)
+* Selenoid: Is a powerful implementation of Selenium Hub using Docker containers to launch browsers.
+When the test starts, the required container is created, the test is executed and the container is removed.
+Tests executed in docker containers are more stable.
+It was installed remotely.
+* Jenkins: I have configured Jenkins job to build tests in Selenoid and reporting with Allure report tool (Allure plugin was connected).
+Jenkins is also hosted remotely.
+It can be configured the tests execution on a schedule.
 * VCS: Git

 ## Test Layers
 * Pages(web-pages and elements)
-* Test steps(logic implementation)
+* Tests (logic implementation)
 * Test launch(runners)
 * Test data(feature files)